Who We Are

 Frankie + Feleceia Wilson are a Dallas- based couple passionate about family, business, the arts and community.

 They currently serve as co-principals of the Zoe Communications Agency, an award winning strategic communications firm named for their daughter born with Down syndrome, Zoe.
 She's the basis of their approach toward marketing - understanding how people communicate before we engage.

 With five degrees between the pair of them, Frankie and Feleceia are award-winning millennial digital natives with over 30 years of combined experience in the strategic communications space.
 Frankie is currently working on adding the family's sixth degree - a Ph.D. in psychology and applied behavior analysis.

 The couple live in Downtown Dallas with Zoe and their newest addition, Ellington, born fall of 2021.

 Associate Producer/Film Producer

-John Sloan is a Detroit based arts professional and community organizer.
+John Sloan III is a Detroit based arts professional and community organizer.
 After studying musical theatre at The University of Michigan, Sloan spent over fourteen years working in New York, LA, several regional theatres, and on the national tour of Disney’s The Lion King.
 He is the Founding CEO/Artistic Director of GhostLight Productions, and Producing Artistic Director of The Obsidian Theatre Festival, and the Film Producer for the Black Motherhood and Parenting New Play Festival.
 Sloan is a Composer and Lyricist whose most recent credits include Hastings Street and #24viralmonologues.
 He currently serves as lead organizer for Black Lives Matter Detroit, and is the Director of Operations for The Detroit Safety Team.